Physalis virginiana

 Physalis virginiana, the Virginia groundcherry, is a rhizomatous perennial with a deeply buried stem base.
 It is found mostly in eastern North America as far west as Wyoming.

 Description

 The Virginia groundcherry is mostly found from early July to September in native areas.
 It prefers moist slightly sandy soil where grazing is light.
 Each base typically supports one to six hairy stems that are forked with ascending branches.
 It leaves are palish green and lance shaped.
 Small greenish flowers grow on each of its stems.
 The flowers form a five angled bladder like structure that surrounds the plants half inch diameter sized fruit.
 It has been found to grow in height from 8 to 12 inches.

+Edibility

+Virginia Groundcherry is one of the edible North American species.
+Being a member of the nightshade family, unripe fruit can be poisonous.
+When ripe, the fruit should be an orangey-yellow color.
+Flavor, when fresh off the bush, is almost candy-like, but changes after a short time into something more akin to a cherry tomato.

 Aggressive species

 The Virginia groundcherry is native through much of the United States as well as Manitoba, Ontario, Quebec, and New Brunswick.
 It is considered rare in parts of Ontario.
 However, along with other members of the genus Physalis it is an aggressive species in some parts of the United States.
 A specific example of the aggressive capabilities of P. virginiana is its effect on soybean production in Kentucky.
 The berries are often crushed during the soybean harvest which allows the Physalis seeds to cling to the soybean seeds.
 Certification standards for soybean production requires that no more than 62/ha black nightshade or groundcherry plants should be found at inspection.
 This problem has led to scientific studies on ways to reduce black nightshade and groundcherry populations around soybean farms.
 One such study found that germination of these plants was reduced in the dark and in lower pH substrates.
 The groundcherry plants were found to be less affected by moisture reduction.